TheThingsNetwork/Manifesto/CodeOfConduct.md

 ## Community Values

-These are the values to which people in community of The Things Stack should aspire.
+These are the values to which people in community of The Things Network should aspire.

 * Be friendly and welcoming.
 * Be patient.